-Steps for cleaning strawberries:
+Steps for cleaning fresh strawberries:

 - 1. Carefully cut off the green leaf on top of the strawberry without making a hole in the top of the berry.
 (If the hole is exposed, one should cut the strawberry in half.) - 2.
-Take approximately one teaspoon of soap for every half-gallon of water.
-(The amount of water and soap will vary depending on the amount of berries being washed.) - 3.
-Place strawberries into the soapy solution and vigorously agitate them in the water. - 4.
-After all of the berries have been vigorously agitated in the water, allow the berries to soak in the soapy solution for 5 minutes. - 5.
+Take approximately one teaspoon of detergent for every half-gallon of water.
+(The amount of water and detergent will vary depending on the number of berries being washed.) - 3.
+Place strawberries into the detergent solution and vigorously agitate them. - 4.
+After all the berries have been vigorously agitated in the detergent water, allow the berries to soak for 5 minutes. - 5.
 While holding each strawberry in your hand, place the berry under a heavy stream of water, completely rotating the berry from top to bottom and from side to side.
 When a strawberry has a crevice or indentation, the strawberry should be cut in half and then washed.
 (Alternatively, that area can be cut away.) - 6.
-After this procedure, and primarily the rinsing of the strawberries, has been followed meticulously, the berries can be dried and eaten, and no inspection is necessary.
+After this procedure, and primarily the rinsing of the strawberries, has been followed meticulously, the berries can be dried and eaten, and no inspection is necessary. - 7.
+For organic strawberries, repeat the preceding procedures once more. - 8.
+Frozen strawberries cannot be properly cleaned.
+They may be pureed into liquid for use in purees or juices.
+There are brands of frozen strawberries which bear reliable certification that they are free of insects and may be used.